mavryk-network/mavryk-signatory/docs/start.md

 Signatory service is used for importing of private keys and obtaining information about available key pairs and their policies.

 ```
-A Tezos Remote Signer for signing block-chain operations with private keys
+A Mavryk Remote Signer for signing block-chain operations with private keys

 Usage:
   signatory-cli import [flags]